ShettyAnush/CS252-OS-Assignment/4.22/README.md

 on the command line and will then create three separate worker threads.
 One thread will determine the average of the numbers, the second will determine the maximum value, and the third will determine the minimum value.
-For example, suppose your program is passed the integers 90 81 78 95 79 72 85
+For example, suppose your program is passed the integers<br>
+90 81 78 95 79 72 85<br>
 The program will report<br>
 The average value is 82<br>
 The minimum value is 72<br>